mtungle/jekyll-now/_posts/2018-11-25-Illion-Analytic-Exercise.md

 #### Remove irrelevant columns

 'Occupation' should not be a factor to determine loan performance.
-Other reason is that this column has too many non-numeric values so it is not useful for our model anway.
+Other reason is that this column has too many non-numeric values so it is not useful for our model anyway.

-'Assessment outcome' column has only value 'Approved' or missing data.
+'Assessment outcome' column has only 1 value 'Approved' or missing data.
 Thus, it will not provide any additional information to our model.

 ```python
 import numpy as np